 A number of metrics are used to quantify the change in performance when the hodoscope positions are adjusted.
 They can be split into two categories.\\

 The first three metrics assess the efficiency of the system.
-As a proportion of the total number of muons simulated by MuSiBo (12,683,700) we can evaluate: \begin{itemize} \item The number of events with a `Muon of Interest' defined as the number of muons that make any deposition in any of the hodoscopes' scintillator or the cargo of interest. \item The number of events in which a PoCA point was able to be reconstructed. \item The number of events in which a PoCA point was able to be reconstructed inside the container - thus providing information about the cargo. \end{itemize}
+As a proportion of the total number of muons simulated by MuSiBo (12,683,700) we can evaluate: \begin{itemize} \item The number of events with a `Muon of Interest' defined as the number of muons that make any deposition in any of the hodoscopes' scintillator or the cargo of interest. \item The number of events in which a PoCA point was reconstructed. \item The number of events in which a PoCA point was reconstructed inside the container - thus providing information about the cargo. \end{itemize}

 The other two metrics assess the angular reconstruction of the muon scattering point.
 The difference between the reconstructed and true scattering angles is asymmetric due to the positive-only definition of a scattering angle.
 For smaller angles, the reconstructed angle is more likely to be larger in magnitude than the true angle.
-FIG.~\ref{fig:ang_res_example} shows the resolution in two different example scenarios.
+Fig.~\ref{fig:ang_res_example} shows the resolution in two different example scenarios.
 We can calculate the mean and standard deviation of this difference distributions as metrics to use in the variation studies.\\

-FIG.~\ref{fig:x_gaps} shows the variation in the efficiency and angular resolution metrics as a function of the gaps between the hodoscopes in $x$.
+Fig.~\ref{fig:x_gaps} shows the variation in the efficiency and angular resolution metrics as a function of the gaps between the hodoscopes in $x$.
 Note that 0\,cm corresponds to the minimum gap between the hodoscope objects.
-However, a $\sim$10cm gap between the active scintillator will still be present due to the casing and electronics space reserved on each hodoscope.
+However, a $\sim$10\,cm gap between the active scintillator will still be present due to the casing and electronics space reserved on each hodoscope.
 The behavior is identical for $y$-variations due to the fact that these variations are both in the plane of the hodoscope plates.
 Due to physical limitations, however, there is a much larger range of motion in the x-direction (the length of the container) than the y-direction (the width of the container).\\